btinsley19/price_data_project/README.md

 # USC Price Data Project

-The Price Data Project is a joint effort between myself (Brian Tinsley) and Professor Alice Chen with USC Price
+The Price Data Project is a joint effort between myself (Brian Tinsley) and Professor Alice Chen with USC Price.
-This collaborative project aims to create a centralized hub for accessing faculty publications and course data relevant to students, faculty, and administrators
+This collaborative project aims to create a centralized hub for accessing faculty publications and course data relevant to students, faculty, and administrators.
-It is still a work in progress and big updates can be expected by Fall 2024
+It is still a work in progress and big updates can be expected by Fall 2024.

 ## Overview and File Structure

-This repository contains webscraping code for collecting data and a Streamlit application that displays USC Price data
-The publication data is from the Google Scholar profiles of USC Price faculty, and the course data is from the USC classes website
+This repository contains webscraping code for collecting data and a Streamlit application that displays USC Price data.
+The publication data is from the Google Scholar profiles of USC Price faculty, and the course data is from the USC classes website.

 To view the data, you can navigate to the **data** folder